pedarn/drtp/README.md

  <a id="disclaimer"></a>
 ## Disclaimer

 This is a school project and is not meant for any practical application.
-Use on your own risk.
+Use at your own risk.

  <a id="description"></a>
 ## Description: